Windz-GameDev/TSPQuest/README.md

 6. **Christofides Algorithm**: A heuristic algorithm that combines a minimum spanning tree and a minimum weight graph.
 Time Complexity: \(O(n^3)\).

-7. **Ant Colony Optimization Algorithm**: A metaheuristic algorithm based on the pheremone navigation of ants.
+7. **Ant Colony Optimization Algorithm**: A metaheuristic algorithm based on the pheromone navigation of ants.
 Time Complexity: \(O(m n^2)\)

 8. **Simulated Annealing**: A probabilistic technique.
-Time Complexity: Varies depending on parameters, typically \(O(n^2)\) per iteration for TSP.
+Time Complexity: Depending on parameters, typically \(O(n^2)\) per iteration for TSP.

 ## Dataset

 The script uses the following TSP datasets, which were retrieved from [The University of Waterloo's TSP page](https://www.math.uwaterloo.ca/tsp/world/countries.html):

-- `lu980.tsp`: Represents the locations of 980 cities in Luxembourg.
-- `qa194.tsp`: Represents 194 locations in Qatar.
 - `wi4.tsp`: Represents the locations of 4 cities in Western Sahara.
-(A trimmed down version of the next dataset which we modified.)
+(A trimmed-down version of the next dataset, which we modified.)
 - `wi29.tsp`: Represents the locations of 29 cities in Western Sahara.
+- `qa194.tsp`: Represents 194 locations in Qatar.
+- `lu980.tsp`: Represents the locations of 980 cities in Luxembourg.
 - `ja9847.tsp`: Represents the locations of 9,847 cities in Japan.

 We also use our own TSP dataset generator, which is based on the file structure of the previously listed datasets.